opvious/highs.ts/packages/highs-solver/README.md

 npm i highs-solver
 ```

-If your system's architecture doesn't match one of the prebuilt addons, one will
+If your system's architecture doesn't match one of the prebuilt addons, the
-be built automatically during installation.
-This requires a compatible
+addon will be built automatically during installation.
+This requires a
-toolchain, refer to the [addon's installation steps][addon] for details.
+compatible toolchain, refer to the corresponding [installation steps][addon] for
+details.

 ## Examples